-By default, the algebra endpoint uses the first band in each layer specified.
-To select specific bands to evaluate on, the band can be specified as By default, the first band is used for calculations on the raster algebra endpoint.
-To specify a specific band the syntax is 'variable:band', where variable is the name of the variable, and band is the band index.
-For example { 'a:3': 23} would match band 3 of the RasterLayer with the id 23 to the variable name a.
+By default, the algebra and rgb endpoints use the first band in each layer specified.
+To use a specific band, use a 'variable:band' syntax, where variable is the name of the variable, and band is the band index.
+For example {'a:3': 23} would match band 3 of the RasterLayer with the id 23 to the variable name a.